 Texas Dark Skies Festival Focuses on Astronomy and Space Exploration

-The Texas Dark Skies Festival & Dude of the Dead Music Festival will be held October 30 & 31, 2015.
-This is going to be the most awesome event yet and will again feature wonderful presentations about outer space, astronomy, science fiction, and other “out of this world” topics.
+The Texas Dark Skies Festival & Dude of the Dead Music Festival will be held October 28 & 29, 2015.
+This is going to be the most awesome event.
 Make your plans now to attend during the Halloween weekend.
 On the same weekend, Presidio will rock to the spectacular sounds of the “Dude of the Dead” Music Festival.
 It’s two big events in the beautiful Big Bend on the same weekend!!!

 Schedule of Events: